-The New York bankruptcy means test calculators below will help you estimate qualification for either scenario.
+The New York bankruptcy means test calculators below will help you estimate qualification for either scenario using data updated for 2022.
 You may only have to take one calculator if your income level is lower than the New York Chapter 7 bankruptcy income level.

 |# of People||Annual Income|

 What Is Considered Income?